venkyp1/Orchestration/port-forwarding.md

 ## This example uses a POD which exposes port 5000.
 This is a sample.
-You can use the same approach for application POD.
+You can use the same approach for any application POD.

 ### Accessing a POD's port using port-forwarding